watermint/toolbox/docs/guides/dropbox-business.md

 | [dropbox team member quota usage]({{ site.baseurl }}/commands/dropbox-team-member-quota-usage.html)               | List team member storage usage |
 | [dropbox team member quota batch update]({{ site.baseurl }}/commands/dropbox-team-member-quota-batch-update.html) | Update team member quota       |

+## Suspend/unsuspend member commands

-## There are two types of commands available for suspending/unsuspending members.
+There are two types of commands available for suspending/unsuspending members.
 If you wanted to suspend/unsuspend a member one by one, please use `dropbox team member suspend` or `dropbox team member unsuspend`.
 Otherwise, if you want to suspend/unsuspend members through a CSV file, please use the `dropbox team member batch suspend` or `dropbox member batch unsuspend` command.

-Suspend/unsuspend a member

 | Command                                                                                                     | Description            |
 |-------------------------------------------------------------------------------------------------------------|------------------------|